earth6r/Analytics0001/README.md

     - mobile responsive for customers tab
     - stripe data api for all transactions
     - skeleton for pie charts + anywhere that is missing
+    - add directory called charts in common for all the common charts components

 # sendgrid stats